Signed in as:

 We’ll start the day right with another breakfast before we head out to climb.
 We’ll split into small groups, with some teams heading to single-pitch climbs and some to enjoy multi-pitch adventures.
 Depending on our timing, we may also be able to visit the colorful Tuesday market in Hidalgo.
 No matter what the day holds, we’re sure you’re going to be ready for another cerveza and a delicious dinner.

 Climbing for five days in a row can be pretty harsh, so like it or not, you’re probably going to need a day off.
-Don’t worry though - guides will be ready if you want to keep climbing (don’t say we didn’t warn you), and our very own Katie Paulson will be offering outdoor yoga classes to help you stretch out and recover.
-Massage services are also available, and there are tons of opportunities to explore town, hike one of the nearby peaks, or just take some downtime by the pool.
-We’re also going to give you the night off with no group dinner just so you don’t get tired of us.
+Don’t worry though - guides will be ready if you want to keep climbing (don’t say we didn’t warn you).
+There are tons of opportunities to explore.
+We highly recommend booking a shuttle to the nearby hotsprings, or if you'd like a little solo time you can hike one of the nearby peaks, or just take some downtime by the pool.
+You'll be on your own for dinner, you can eat at our hotel La Posada or venture into Hidalgo to explore some of the local cuisine (we have recommendations for you!).

 We’ll once again start with breakfast, and this will be our last climbing day of the trip.
 We’ll have another opportunity to visit the market in Hidalgo, and since it will also be our last night at La Posada, we’ll make it a special one with a celebratory farewell dinner of another grand parrillada Norteña.